KamalAlyKamal/spotify-clone/README.md

 ## Deployment

-Noes about how to deploy this on your localhost
+Notes about how to deploy this on your localhost
 ```
 - Open XAMPP control panel
 - Run Apache